- 1 Inbound Marketing Funnel

 - Bottom of the Funnel (BoFu)

-An effective inbound marketing sales funnel attracts and nurtures prospective clients through a well-aligned buyer’s journey, utilizing targeted, relevant, and engaging content.
+An effective inbound marketing sales funnel attracts and nurtures prospective clients or customers through a well-aligned buyer’s journey, utilizing targeted, relevant, and engaging content.

 Top of The Funnel (ToFu)